AFLplusplus/AFLplusplus/docs/env_variables.md

 Then there are a few specific features that are only available in the gcc_plugin:

-### WHITELIST
+### INSTRUMENT_FILE

     This feature allows selective instrumentation of the source

-    - Setting AFL_GCC_WHITELIST with a filename will only instrument those files that match the names listed in this file (one filename per line).
+    - Setting AFL_GCC_INSTRUMENT_FILE with a filename will only instrument those files that match the names listed in this file (one filename per line).

-    See gcc_plugin/README.whitelist.md for more information.
+    See gcc_plugin/README.instrument_file.md for more information.

 ## 3) Settings for afl-fuzz